micolous/python-slackrealtime/README.rst

 It also includes a very thin wrapper around Slack's `REST API`_ (``slackrealtime.api``), for the purposes of setting up the initial connection.

 It is designed primarily to allow writing bots that interact with the Slack API.
+I have a `repository with examples available`_.

 LGPLv3+ license.